ostdotcom/website-docupony/platform/docs/additional_resources/glossary.md

 ## Executing a token transfer :
-To enable partner companies to design custom Rules that align with their economy goals and define the behavior of the token transfer, OpenST protocol came up with contracts for "Partner Companies"
+To enable client companies to design custom Rules that align with their economy goals and define the behavior of the token transfer, OpenST protocol came up with contracts for "client Companies"

 ## Rules Contract
 * A Rule contract is a smart contract that contains a specific piece of business logic.
 * They can be written and deployed by anyone.
-* Each Partner Company will have at least one Custom Rules Contract.
-In this latest release OST has written one rule contract the [PricerRule](https://github.com/OpenSTFoundation/openst-contracts/blob/develop/contracts/rules/PricerRule.sol) Contract  for partner companies to use.
+* Each client company will have at least one Custom Rules Contract.
+In this latest release OST has written one rule contract the [PricerRule](https://github.com/OpenSTFoundation/openst-contracts/blob/develop/contracts/rules/PricerRule.sol) Contract  for client companies to use.
 * Rules that transfer value are required to be registered.
 Registering means the process of whitelisting a Rule for use in an economy.